Key points about vitamin K for newborn babies

 - being irritable, vomiting, having paler than usual skin or (for dark-skinned babies) pale appearing gums - these might be due to internal bleeding

-- any signs of worsening jaundice in babies over 3 weeks old
+- any signs of worsening jaundice in pēpi over 3 weeks old

-Who can I ask for more information about vitamin K?
+Who to ask for more information about vitamin K

-Your midwife or family doctor can give you more information about vitamin K.
+Your midwife or other health professional can give you more information about vitamin K.